xy-241/CS-Notes/content/cp/data_structure/LRU.md

 Last Date: 2024-01-01T21:29:41+08:00
 tags:
   - cp
 draft:
 ---
 [Original Problem](https://leetcode.cn/problems/lru-cache/)

 [Past Solutions](https://www.notion.so/xy241-dsa/LRU-Cache-7cef86ef560f4e768a24b9043256ae96?pvs=4)
 ## Idea
 ---
 - The idea here is to use a [[Hash Map]] to keep a mapping between the key and the value.
-And we use a [[Double Linked List]] to keep track the least recently used key-value pair and most recently used key-value pair in constant time
+And we use a [[Linked List#Double Linked List]] to keep track the least recently used key-value pair and most recently used key-value pair in constant time
 - The value in the hash map is mapped to a node inside the double linked list, so we are able to locate the least recently used key-value pair in linear time
 - We also make use of [[Linked List#Virtual Node]] to make the linked list operations easy to manage.
 Refer to [[Linked List#Tips|Linked List Tips]] to help with the solution implementation